Yaomister/web-design-club/session-0-setup/content/README.md

 Some Useful Commands:

-`pwd` - Find out the location/name of the folder currently opened in your terminal window.
+1. `pwd` - Find out the location/name of the folder currently opened in your terminal window.
-`cd folder-name` - Change directory.
+2. `cd folder-name` - Change directory.
 Allows you to move in your disk from one location to another.
-`cd ..` - Move back to the parent folder.
+3. `cd ..` - Move back to the parent folder.
-`mkdir new-folder` - Create a new folder.
+4. `mkdir new-folder` - Create a new folder.

 ## Git

+Git is a version control system designed to handle everything from small to very large projects with speed and efficiency.

+To download it, follow this [link](https://git-scm.com/downloads)

-## Node & Npm
+## Node JS & Npm

+We will be using these when we work with backend and javascript

+To download Node JS, follow this [link](https://nodejs.org/en/download/)

+To download npm, follow this [link](https://www.npmjs.com/package/download)